zm711/NeuralAnalysis/README.md

 ## Plotting Functions

 For images and explanations in depth of plotting see the `readme.md` in the `visualization_ca` folder.
-In shorter the following plotting can be used
+In short the following plotting can be used
 `plot_wfs`, `acg`, `plot_pc`, `plot_drift`, and `plot_cdf`.

 # MCA